-For the evening, try L’Escalinada (22 rue Pairolière – www.escalinada.fr in the heart of the baroque old town.
+Try L’Escalinada (22 rue Pairolière) in the heart of the baroque old town.
 Many regular customers, locals and visitors, and the owner, Marco, make everyone feel like his best friend.
 A three-course menu, a glass of kir and a local tart costs 26 euro.
-We had the speciality Ribambelle, costs 17 euro, but enough for two, with a selection of appetisers, grilled red peppers, sardines and a local fish.
+We had the speciality Ribambelle, costs 17 euro, but enough for two, with a selection of appetisers, grilled red peppers, sardines and fish.

 Restaurant L’escale, 12 Quai des Docks, at The Port has delicious seafood for lunch and late dinner.
 If you want to dine with the locals this is the place.
 Their specialty is all kinds of flavoured mussels, served in buckets and chips.

-The best of all, the great fish dish that everyone raves about, the combination of many fishes, called bouillabaisse, is a speciality at the tiny restaurant “Only You – Le Millenium”, address: 10 Bd Lech Walesa, few blocks behind the dock.
+The great fish dish that everyone raves about, the combination of many fishes, called bouillabaisse, is a speciality at the tiny restaurant “Only You – Le Millenium”, address: 10 Bd Lech Walesa, few blocks behind the dock.
 Chef Milanka’s bouillabaisse is a killer, most likely the best along the Cote d’Azur.